rebelsky/csc207b/_labs/minimum-spanning-tree.md

 b.
 Sketch how you will use that implementation to order edges by weight.

 ### Exercise 2: From directed to undirected

+As you may recall, Prim's algorithm is intended to work with undirected graphs, rather than directed graphs.

+How will you accommodate that issue in your code?

 ### Exercise 3: Parts of Prim's algorithm